kaltura/nginx-vod-module/README.md

 * `notifications` - array of notification objects (see below), when a segment is requested, all the notifications that fall between the start/end times of the segment are fired. the notifications must be ordered in an increasing offset order.
+* `clipFrom` - integer, contains a timestamp indicating where the returned stream should start.
+	Setting this parameter is equivalent to passing /clipFrom/ on the URL.
+* `clipTo` - integer, contains a timestamp indicating where the returned stream should end.
+	Setting this parameter is equivalent to passing /clipTo/ on the URL.

 Live fields:
 * `firstClipTime` - integer, mandatory for all live playlists unless `clipTimes` is specified.